 Altitude sickness is a real possibility for visitors to the Andes, especially when traveling from low-altitude destinations like the Amazon or Lima.
 Symptoms like headache, nausea, fatigue, or dizziness can keep you from discovering the sites you want to visit.
 It does not affect everyone, but you should make sure you have time to acclimatize to your surroundings and drink plenty of water and coca tea.

 Many locals may also speak other languages, with English widely spoken in major cities and popular tourist destinations.

 You should have little trouble communicating unless visiting small villages or remote towns where locals may speak an indigenous language, such as Quechua or Aymara.
 These have official status.

 Vaccination requirements in Peru depend mainly on where you will visit and the activities you will partake in.
 CDC Peru vaccination information can help clarify any requirements you may have before going on your trip.

 Your Zicasso travel specialist is also available to provide further insight if you have additional questions regarding vaccinations you may need.

 For most travelers, the most convenient airport is Lima International Airport (LIM), but the busiest international airports in Peru include:

 Peru exudes natural wonder and cultural preservation that stretches from the Pacific to the Andes, the canyons to the Amazon basin.
-From the legend of Machu Picchu to the wildlife of the rainforest, the grandeur of soaring condors to myths of the Nazca Lines, you can find the best ideas for your perfect trip with Peru Tours & Vacation sample itineraries in addition to plenty of helpful tips for your next trip.
-Speak with a Peru travel specialist by filling out a Trip Request or by calling our team at 1-888-265-9707.
+From the legend of Machu Picchu to the wildlife of the rainforest, the grandeur of soaring condors to the myths of the Nazca Lines, you can find the best ideas for your perfect trip with our Peru tours.